DevART36/100-days-of-code/log.md

 Just finished my first project !
 I applied media query for mobile view & some typography adjustments, I'm so happy :) I will upload this to my github tomorrow because my currently internet is so slow.
 Cheersto me :D https://t.co/gVkj949bR8
 **Thuoghts** I's super excited for my first project and I almost done it 90%.
 I hope I Can finish the upcoming projects and apply my learnings from the curriculum to get my peronal certificate.
 I learend now about CSS grid dimensions

+### Day 12: January 13, Wednesday

+**Today's Progress**

+### Day 11: January 11, Monday

+**Today's Progress**

+Day 12 of #100DaysOfCode in #freeCodeCamp
+Just got done finishing my 2nd Project!
+Spend almost 5 hours but It's all worth it.
+I finished puttng some background on body:before, Used W3Schools and boom!
+Fixed it.
+I also add some media queries to display it on Android phones. :) https://t.co/YmezDzgyGb
+**Thuoghts** It is hard for me because I'm exposed to new environment.
+But I tried my best to finished my projectt.
+Lookng forward to my upcomming projects.